sinanovicanes/cfx-anes-gates/README.md

 ## Notes

-- Gates rarely still works like before but I spent too much time for this and I'm not planning to spend more.
+- Gates rarely works like before but I spent too much time for this and I'm not planning to spend more.